 Retail investment advisory and services fees for the three months ended June 30, 2001 decreased by \$17.1 million or 6.9% from the three months ended June 30, 2000 primarily as a result of a 4.5% decrease in average assets under management and a shift in assets to lower fee cash management products, offset by a \$1.4 million increase in performance fees.
+Retail investment advisory and services fees for the six months ended June 30, 2000 primarily as a result of a shift in assets to lower fees.
 Retail investment advisory and services fees for the six months ended June 30, 2001 decreased by \$18.6 million or 3.8% from the six months ended June 30, 2000 primarily as a result of a shift in assets to lower fee cash management products, offset by a \$1.5 million increase in performance fees.